maryellison/shakespeare_audition_app/README.md

 ### Warning:
-this app is a work in progress and not the playhouse powerhouse it'll be when it grows up. but here are some of my thoughts while making it! https://medium.com/@maryellisonbarlow/okayyyy-so-i-built-an-app-9cf5f8f57918
+this app is a work in progress and not the playhouse powerhouse it'll be when it grows up.
+But here are some of my thoughts while making it! https://medium.com/@maryellisonbarlow/okayyyy-so-i-built-an-app-9cf5f8f57918